Trees outside woodland

 Case studies

-In Devon the Innovative Farmers network has established a Silvopasture Network trial across seven farms.
-This trial, supported by FWAG, Rothamsted Research Centre and the Woodland Trust is looking at how tree planting and farming can be integrated to mutual benefit.
+In north Devon, Innovative Farmers has set up a Silvopasture Network trial across seven farms.
+The trial, supported by FWAG, Rothamsted Research Centre and the Woodland Trust is looking at how tree planting and farming can be integrated to mutual benefit.

 Urban trees………?